Skip to content

 Title: Rosario+Vampire

 Tsukune Aono is as average as they come.
 However, as average as he is, his poor grades make it, so he cannot attend any of the local high schools.
 Thankfully, though, he receives an acceptance from the mysterious school aptly named Yokai Academy.
 On the surface, it seems to be an oddly decorated school campus.
 However, Tsukune quickly realizes that he should have never come to this school because it is not for average humans like him.
-Instead, it is a school specifically for creatures like vampires, werewolves, succubi, and ghouls – all creatures that seem to have an ingrained hatred for humans.
+Instead, it is a school specifically for creatures like , werewolves, succubi, and ghouls – all creatures that seem to have an ingrained hatred for humans.

 Thankfully, though, as Tsukune comes to terms with his risky predicament, he meets vampire Moka.
-Not only is she cute, but she is sweet too, and she finds herself inexplicably drawn to Tsukune’s blood.
+Not only is she cute, but she is sweet, too, and she finds herself inexplicably drawn to Tsukune's blood.
 However, much like Yokai Academy, not everything is as it seems.
-When Tsukune removes the rosary around Moka’s neck, she transforms from her bubbly pink-haired, green-eyes self to a silver-hair, red eyes badass with the ability to kick ass as a full-blooded vampire.
-Tsukune should not like Moka, but even with her split personality and her want to suck him dry, he can’t help but be drawn to her and resolves to stay at Yokai Academy to stay by Moka’s side.
+When Tsukune removes the rosary around Moka's neck, she transforms from her bubbly pink-haired, green-eyed self to a silver-hair, red eyes badass with the ability to kick ass as a full-blooded vampire.
+Tsukune should not like Moka, but even with her split personality and her want to suck him dry, he can't help but be drawn to her and resolves to stay at Yokai Academy to stay by Moka's side.

 Of course, this scenario couldn’t be that simple.
 Moka isn’t the only one drawn to Tsukune, romantically or otherwise.
 All manner of things that go bump in the night ends up being drawn to Tsukune, and he must somehow survive each encounter with Moka at his side.